Low-depth simulations of fermionic systems on square-grid quantum hardware: Introduction

 For fermionic systems with some degree of sparsity it turns out that a combination of local mappings and fSWAP networks yields the lowest-depth circuits to date~\cite{Clinton2021, Clinton2022}.
 This approach has reduced the necessary circuit depths per Trotter layer by multiple orders of magnitude to the range of roughly $10^2-10^4$, depending on the fermionic model to be simulated.
 The lingering question is whether further improvements to those depths are possible, especially since reducing the circuit depths by even a small constant factor can potentially accelerate the advent of useful fermionic simulations on quantum computers by years.
 Another issue with many of the existing fermion-to-qubit mappings is that they assume qubit layouts that are tailored towards one singular model or demand connectivity graphs that are not compatible with the restricted qubit topologies provided by some of the leading quantum computing hardware platforms.
 It is therefore important to investigate mappings that bring future fermionic simulation away from the hypothetical and closer to the practical.

 In this work we focus on designing a universal strategy of simulating multi-orbital fermionic systems on an arbitrary two-dimensional lattice by means of a quantum processor with a square qubit connectivity graph, which is one of the standard topologies found in the superconducting quantum computer industry~\cite{Arute2019,Valery2022}.
+We restrict our analysis to NISQ applications as fault-tolerant approaches may involve other steps not considered here.
 Our particular focus is on generating minimal-depth quantum circuits, counted in the number of parallelizable native two-qubit gate layers per single Trotter step.
 To this end, we present operator decomposition and compression techniques which we apply to a number of fermion-to-qubit mappings which we introduce in this paper.
-We show that our formalism generally improves the circuit depths for the investigated models and that mappings with the lowest operator weights are not necessarily optimal in terms of circuit depth because of their respective lack in parallelism.
+We show that our formalism generally improves the circuit depths of Trotterized time evolution for the investigated models and that mappings with the lowest operator weights are not necessarily optimal in terms of circuit depth because of their respective lack in parallelism.

 The paper is structured as follows: In Section \ref{sec:xyzdecomposition} we introduce our decomposition and compression techniques (which we collectively name XYZ).
 In Section \ref{sec:models} we introduce the fermionic models of interest and in Section \ref{sec:themapping} we discuss the general formalism we use to map them to square qubit layouts.
 In Section \ref{sec:fermionicsimulation} we present our analysis of circuit depths obtained by using the XYZ formalism in combination with various local fermion-to-qubit mappings for various fermionic lattice geometries.
 We inspect the tight-binding model (TB) in Sec.~\ref{subsec:spinlessmodels}, the Fermi-Hubbard model (FH) in Sec.~\ref{subsec:spinfulmodels}, and the Hubbard-Kanamori model (HK) in Sec.~\ref{subsec:multiorbital}.
 In Sec.~\ref{subsec:comparison} we investigate how the advantage of using the XYZ formalism depends on the type of available native gates.
 We finish with a discussion of our main findings as well as future directions in Section \ref{sec:discussion}.